Academic Catalog

 Repeatability: Not Repeatable

 Introduction to Asian American literature.
-Readings in 20th century works, with an emphasis on three relevant themes: problems of identity as they relate to class, gender, mixed heritages, and sexuality; politics and the history of Asian American activism and resistance; and diversity of cultures within the Asian American community.
+Readings in 20th and 21st century works, with an emphasis on three relevant themes: problems of identity as they relate to class, gender, mixed heritages, and sexuality; politics and the history of Asian American activism and resistance; and diversity of cultures within the Asian American community.

 ENGL 43A • SURVEY OF BRITISH LITERATURE I: BEOWULF TO THE LATE 18TH CENTURY